ez-aem/policies-example/README.md

 mvn clean install
 ```

 6. Update the policies and style system code to your liking.
+Further documentation can be found at [@ez-aem/policies](https://www.npmjs.com/package/@ez-aem/policies).

 7. Integrate into your existing Maven project by updating the parent pom information in the pom.xml file.
 And add the maven submodule to your parent pom's build `<modules>` section.